ehvs/notes/docs/index.md

 hide:
   - toc
 ---
-## Hello!
-This aims to be an eternal work in progress 🚧
+## Hi there!
+This page aims to be an eternal work in progress 🚧

 ???+ tip